Amart85/4ursevice/README.md

 5.CREDITS:-
 =========
-This e-commerce app is built on DataStax AstraDB as backend, which has no touch scalability or elasticity.
+This services app is built on DataStax AstraDB as backend, which has no touch scalability or elasticity.

 Thanks to Team DataStax and Team angelhack for this wonderful hackathon.